 To settle your differences with an adversary.

 The supposed language of Native Americans that we are familiar with is largely the invention of Hollywood scriptwriters - 'white man speak with forked tongue', 'kemo sabe' etc. The figurative expression 'burying the hatchet' is different in that it did originate as an American Indian tradition.
 Hatchets were buried by the chiefs of tribes when they came to a peace agreement.
-The phrase is recorded from the 17th century in English but what it refers to is much earlier, possibly pre-dating the European settlement of America.
-A translation of Thwaites' monumental work Jesuit Relations, 1644 suggests the practice:
+The phrase is recorded from the 17th century in English but the practice it refers to is much earlier, possibly pre-dating the European settlement of America.
+A translation of Thwaites' monumental work Jesuit Relations, 1644, suggests the practice: